 However, this does not mean that reciprocal links must be totally disregarded.
-You can follow a different approach, build a relation with a business in your niche and plan to create a product together.
-In this way you can link to each other and this won’t be considered as a spammy link.
+You can follow a different approach, build a relationship with a business in your niche, and plan to create a product together.
+In this way, you can link to each other and this won’t be considered a spammy link.
 The product is the outcome of a partnership and both the companies invested their experience and money in creating it.
-So, if you link to each other with this product in common you are making a “quality reciprocal link.”
-I will give you an example from online marketing industry itself, Distilled started their online course and used most of the videos from Moz, and also mentioned about their other tools in their content.
+So, if you link to each other with this product in common you are making a quality reciprocal link.
+I will give you an example from the online marketing industry itself, Distilled started their online course and used most of the videos from Moz, and also mentioned their other tools in their content.
 In return, Moz blog also mentioned about Distilled in some of their blog content, so what is this?
-It’s quality reciprocal link they are passing to each other without any fear of penalty.
-Note, it is not that Distilled is linking back only to Moz, they have mentioned about other website in the same niche and talked about their products too.
-Using reciprocal links seems outdated but if used sparingly and appropriately, it can be of help in the SEO efforts.
+It’s the quality reciprocal link they are passing to each other without any fear of penalty.
+Note, it is not that Distilled is linking back only to Moz, they have mentioned another website in the same niche and talked about their products too.
+Using reciprocal links seems outdated but if used sparingly and appropriately, it can be of help in SEO efforts.

 Commenting on Forums

 Some people make comments on forums and attempt to place a link within the text.
 Website owners who are careful with what is seen in their pages review the comments and comments not related to the topic are not accepted.
-It has been observed that many follow this strategy to comment just to get back link.
+It has been observed that many follow this strategy to comment just to get a backlink.

 Joining forums relevant to your site will benefit you more than making comments on topics that have nothing to do with your content.
 Search engines can detect this and you will end up being penalized by Google by removing your pages from the search engine results.

 Don’t worry story does not end here there are still some curated lists that you can find online and make a direct link to your website.
 You are advised to check the authority of these websites and follow the guidelines mentioned by each one of them.
-You will find thousand of lists online with number of websites that fall in directory niche but remember all are not relevant to your industry.
-So, look for directories from you niche.
-My personal advice is make backlinks from niche based directories, local business listings, or even you can approach Local Chamber of Commerce.
+You will find thousands of lists online with a number of websites that fall in the directory niche but remember all are not relevant to your industry.
+So, look for directories from your niche.
+My personal advice is to make backlinks from niche-based directories, local business listings, or even you can approach the Local Chamber of Commerce.

-Better Business Bureau: The BBB has incredibly high domain authority and it’s widely trusted in the eyes of search engines and the consumers.
+Better Business Bureau: The BBB has incredibly high domain authority and it’s widely trusted in the eyes of search engines and consumers.
 So getting a link from BBB would be valuable.
-Similarly, Chamber of Commerce provides same type of value and they are too worth approaching.
+Similarly, the Chamber of Commerce provides some type of value and they are too worth approaching.